 Denise McNulty (adjunct, Houston) was accepted to present findings from an evidence-based practice implementation, “The Impact of Mindfulness Training on Stress and Burnout in Newly Licensed Nurses,” for both a podium presentation at the American Hospital Association’s Advancing Care Conference, scheduled Oct.
 4-6 in Chicago; and a live presentation at the Nursing World Conference, scheduled Oct.
 18-20, in Orlando.

 Cheryl Thaxton (nursing, Dallas) presented a virtual lecture, “Spiritual, Religious, and Existential Aspects of Care,” for oncology APRNs (advanced practice registered nurses) who have been part of an End of Life Nursing Education Consortium (ELNEC) Palliative Care Cohort.
 TWU alumna Betty Ferrell (City of Hope, California), is the PI on the project.

-Catherine Mbango (Houston) will present her poster abstract, “Retrospective Study: Identifying Unique Contributors to Falls in Hospitalized Adult Hematology Patients,” at the 2021 Academy of Medical-Surgical Nurses (AMSN) Annual Convention, scheduled Sept.
+Catherine Mbango (Houston) presented her poster abstract, “Retrospective Study: Identifying Unique Contributors to Falls in Hospitalized Adult Hematology Patients,” at the 2021 Academy of Medical-Surgical Nurses (AMSN) Annual Convention, scheduled Sept.
 30-Oct.
-3. Mbango's poster presentation is her dissertation.
+3. Mbango's poster presentation was her dissertation.